Weatherford International (NASDAQ:WFRD) Shares Up 4.8%

 Separately, Zacks Investment Research upgraded Weatherford International from a “hold” rating to a “buy” rating and set a $27.00 target price for the company in a report on Friday.

 A number of institutional investors and hedge funds have recently bought and sold shares of the business.
 Franklin Resources Inc. purchased a new stake in shares of Weatherford International in the second quarter valued at $240,465,000.
-Yacktman Asset Management LP acquired a new stake in Weatherford International during the second quarter worth about $131,076,000.
-Exor Capital LLP acquired a new stake in shares of Weatherford International in the second quarter valued at about $93,159,000.
-Vanguard Group Inc. acquired a new stake in shares of Weatherford International in the second quarter valued at about $36,107,000.
-Finally, Monarch Alternative Capital LP acquired a new stake in shares of Weatherford International in the second quarter valued at about $30,441,000.
+Yacktman Asset Management LP acquired a new position in Weatherford International in the second quarter valued at $131,076,000.
+Exor Capital LLP acquired a new position in Weatherford International in the second quarter valued at $93,159,000.
+Vanguard Group Inc. acquired a new position in Weatherford International in the second quarter valued at $36,107,000.
+Finally, Monarch Alternative Capital LP acquired a new stake in Weatherford International during the second quarter worth about $30,441,000.
 Institutional investors own 72.01% of the company’s stock.

 Weatherford International Plc provides equipment and services to the oil and natural gas exploration and production industry.
 It operates through two segments: Western Hemisphere and Eastern Hemisphere.
 The firm’s products and services are Drilling and Evaluation, Production, Completions, and Well Construction.